Augusta, Georgia: Airports

 The city has two airports: Augusta Regional Airport and Daniel Field.
-Augusta Regional Airport is served by three passenger airlines, including Delta, which offers mainline service to Atlanta.
+Augusta Regional Airport is served by two passenger airlines, including Delta Connection, which offers service to Atlanta, and American Eagle, which offers service to Charlotte, Dallas-Ft.
+Worth, and Washington D.C.

 Rail

 Until the 1960s, the city's Augusta Union Station was a passenger rail hub, with trains arriving from the Atlantic Coast Line (as spur sections from Florence, South Carolina, from trains such as the Champion, Everglades and Palmetto), Georgia Railroad and Southern Railway (for example, the Aiken-Augusta Special from New York City).
 The last Seaboard Coast Line (the successor to the Atlantic Coast Line) train was a Florence-Augusta section of the Champion; this section ended in 1970.
 The last train to the city was the unnamed daily in-state Georgia Railroad train between Atlanta and Augusta.
-This latter train, unofficially called The Georgia Cannonball, ran as a mixed train, until May 6, 1983.
+This latter train, unofficially called the Georgia Cannonball, ran as a mixed train, until May 6, 1983.
 Most trains went to the Union Station at Barrett Square.
 The Southern Railway trains went to the Southern Railway depot at Fifth and Reynolds Street.
 Today, freight service is handled by Norfolk Southern Railway's Georgia Division and Piedmont Division through their Augusta Yard and Nixon Yard located near the city.
 Norfolk Southern Trains such as the NS 191 and 192 pass through Augusta's downtown as they "street run" at 5 mph down 6th street.
 They also cross the old Trestle over the Savannah River entering and leaving South Carolina.
 CSX Transportation Atlanta Division and Florence Division Trains also serve the Augusta, Georgia, area from the CSX Augusta Yard near Gordon Highway southwest of the city.